 The team at Covenant has gone from a static, hard-to-update, unreliable site to a robust and resilient web presence.
 Next up: Clearing out the last of their legacy code and relaunching a fresh site on Pantheon.
 “We’re building it out from scratch exactly how we want it,” says Wooley.
 “There’s no shortage of things we can do to make customers even happier when interacting with us on the web.”

 Have questions about WooCommerce on Pantheon?
-Check out our WooCommerce Office Hours.
+Check out our Developer Office Hours.

 Reliable expert support